crteensy/DmaSpi/README.md

 Discussion thread: http://forum.pjrc.com/threads/26479-DmaSpi-for-teensyduino-1-20-RC2

-This branch is currently in development and will change a lot in the coming weeks (starting somewhen after August 17th, 2014, but not earlier).
+This branch is currently in development will change over time.
 It will make use of the following teensyduino 1.20 RC2 features:
 - SPI transactions,
 - dynamic DMA channel allocation,
 - interrupt vector table in RAM